Geography of Belgium: Natural resources

 As of 2007, the estimated area of irrigated land was of 233.5 km2.

 Environment

 Because of its high population density and location in the centre of Western Europe, Belgium faces serious environmental problems.
 A 2003 report suggested that the water in Belgium's rivers was of the lowest quality in Europe, and bottom of the 122 countries studied.
 The environment is exposed to intense pressures from human activities: urbanisation, dense transportation network, industry, extensive animal breeding, and crop cultivation; air and water pollution also have repercussions for neighbouring countries; uncertainties regarding federal and regional responsibilities (now resolved) have slowed progress in tackling environmental challenges.

+In Belgium forest cover is around 23% of the total land area, equivalent to 689,300 hectares (ha) of forest in 2020, up from 677,400 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 251,200 hectares (ha) and planted forest covered 438,200 hectares (ha).
+For the year 2015, 47% of the forest area was reported to be under public ownership, 53% private ownership and 0% with ownership listed as other or unknown.

 Cities

 The main cities in Belgium in terms of population are Brussels, Antwerp, Ghent, Charleroi and Liège.
 Other notable cities include Bruges, Namur, Leuven, Mons and Mechelen.